exclusive preview of

 Earth 2, which is one of the top-selling titles added to DC's line-up post-2011, has also gotten a lot of attention for the way it's adding diversity to the former JSA members.
 Even mainstream media ran stories announcing the fact that Alan Scott, the Green Lantern of Earth 2, was now a homosexual, after having initially been a heterosexual in the Golden Age of comics.

-But all these "tweaks" to old characters have also required a lot of design work on Scott's part, as she's worked with other DC artists to bring a whole new look to the Society of heroes on Earth 2.
+But all these "tweaks" to old characters have also required a lot of design work on Scott's part, as she's worked with other DC artists to bring a whole new look to the Society of heroes on Earth 2.exclusive preview of

 EARTH 2 #10, page 6As this week's Earth 2 #9 introduces a few new heroes to the line-up of the comic, Newsarama talked to Scott to find out more about her work on the series.